Program OverviewPrinter Friendly

 Please visit our website at www.centennialcollege.ca/admissions/applying/education-pathways/outbound-pathways for more information on articulation agreements.

-For pathways to other Ontario institutions, please also see ONTransfer.
+For pathways to other Ontario post-secondary institutions, please also see ONTransfer.

 Qualified graduates may be eligible to participate in an articulated program with select universities, institutes and professional associations.
 These partnerships allow you to apply academic credit towards further study.